 Ci incontriamo ad una tavola in Upper Usdan e parliamo in italiano– un modo molto divertente per praticare!

 Note: each table lasts an hour as listed, but you can also stop by for just a few minutes.

-Many members of CHARLAMOS are returning students from Study Abroad, but all interested in a Spanish conversation club are welcome.
+Anyone interested in informally practicing their Spanish are welcome to attend Charlamos.
 Students attend weekly meetings to meet socially, speak Spanish, and to share ideas, music, and photos.

 To add your name to our mailing list, please follow this link: https://lists.brandeis.edu/wws/info/charlamos

-If you have any questions, please contact this year's Charlamos President, Hope Turock (email@example.com) or faculty advisor Professor Jorge Arteta (firstname.lastname@example.org).
+If you have any questions, please contact one of the (2016-17) Co-presidents, Talia Franks (firstname.lastname@example.org) or Lauren Cohen (email@example.com).